isomerpages/moe-nationaljc/resources/events/_posts/2020-11-28-post-Understanding IP.md

 ---
 #### Understanding IP

-o all P6 students and parents of P6 students, join us for a Q&A session on 28th Nov.
+To all P6 students and parents of P6 students, join us for a Q&A session on 28th Nov.

 Q & A Day on 28th Nov 2020, 9 to 11am